 The other day I was in a public restroom and you know how when you look down at the floor you can see feet at the bottom of the stall next to you?

-Well, unless you're this guy who looked down to see a kid slinking under his staff door.
+Well, unless you're this guy who looked down to see a kid slinking under his bathroom stall door.
 But anyway, I glanced sideways at the floor and saw a pair of feet and a purse.
 On the floor.
-The feet were wearing shoes, but the purse was just right there, sitting on the floor in the middle of who knows what filth and all that I could think of was that the owner would soon pick it up and set it down someplace else- like maybe on a table where someone was planning to eat which would essentially be like sitting on the bathroom floor and eating a meal off of it.
+The feet were wearing shoes, but the purse was just right there, on the floor in the middle of who knows what filth and all that I could think of was that the owner would soon pick it up and set it down someplace else- like maybe on a table where someone was planning to eat which would essentially be like sitting on the bathroom floor and eating a meal off of it.

 So, what can you do to fight back against all of that nastiness?
-Well, experts say if you're not careful the germs on your purse or the things in your purse could cross-contaminate other surfaces, and so their suggestion is that you take time to regularly wipe down your bag and the things inside of it on a regular basis.
+Well, experts say if you're not careful the germs on your purse or the things in your purse could cross-contaminate other surfaces, and so their suggestion is that you take time to regularly wipe down your bag and the things inside of it.